vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 The `setup` method is not an actual test case; it’s just a method that gets called before each test case is executed.
 It simply initializes an instance variable called `@place` with the fixture we defined earlier called `thai`.
 This makes the `@place` instance variable available inside each subsequent test case.

 The first test case sets the `name` attribute to `nil` and calls the `assert` method to check that the `valid?` method returned `false`.
-We can get it to pass by adding the following line to `place.rb`:
+In other words, it's checking for the line below:

 ``` ruby place.rb
 validates :name, presence: true
 ```

 The second test makes sure that a `name` attribute that exceeds the maximum length of 50 characters is not valid.
-We can get this to pass with a simple addition to our previous line:
+This means it will look for a `length` helper with a `maximum` value set at 50, like so:

 ``` ruby place.rb
 validates :name, presence: true, length: { maximum: 50 }
 ```

-And finally, the third test makes sure that duplicates are not valid.
-The following modification makes it pass:
+And finally, the third test makes sure that duplicates are not valid, which means it's looking for a `uniqueness` helper set to `true`:

 ``` ruby place.rb
 validates :name, presence: true, length: { maximum: 50 }, uniqueness: true